Gradient dynamics approach to reactive thin-film hydrodynamics: Applications to reactive thin-film hydrodynamics

 \subsubsection{Numerical results}

 We now show a few typical features of chemo-mechanical drop dynamics described by Eqs.~(\ref{eq:h_hydrodynamic_autocatalysis})-(\ref{eq:g2_hydrodynamic_autocatalysis}).
-We focus on two-dimensional drops, i.e., one-dimensional substrates, and analyze the nondimensional model (\ref{eq:h_hydro_autocatal_nondim})-(\ref{eq:g2_hydro_autocatal_nondim}) given in Appendix~\ref{app:insoluble_autocatalytic_surfactants_nondimensional}.
-In our analysis we use numerical path continuation, employing the continuation package $\textsc{pde2path}$ \cite{UeWR2014nmma}, supplemented by time simulations obtained with the finite-elements library $\textsc{oomph-lib}$ \cite{HeHa2006}.
-Further details are given in Appendix~\ref{app:numerical_details}.
+We focus on two-dimensional drops, i.e., one-dimensional substrates, and analyze the nondimensional model (\ref{eq:h_hydro_autocatal_nondim})-(\ref{eq:g2_hydro_autocatal_nondim}) given in \reviewchange{Appendix~\ref{app:insoluble_autocatalytic_surfactants_nondimensional}}.
+In our analysis we use numerical path continuation, employing the continuation package $\textsc{pde2path}$ \cite{UeWR2014nmma}, supplemented by time simulations obtained with the finite-elements library $\textsc{oomph-lib}$ \cite{HeHa2006}. \reviewchange{The latter are used to obtain starting states needed to initiate the continuation of time-periodic states and to study states that are not easily accessible by continuation}.
+Further details are given in Appendix~\ref{app:continuation}.
 For the bifurcation diagram we use as solution measure the $L_2$-norm of the film height

 with the domain size $L$.
 For time-periodic states we use the time-averaged norm $1/T \int_0^T \vert\vert h\vert\vert_2\:\text{d}t$, where $T$ is the temporal period.
 We use the chemostat driving strength $\beta\mu$ as main control parameter and investigate how the drop behavior changes as the system is driven further away from thermodynamic equilibrium.
 Most results are obtained for a periodic domain of size $L=100$ and a drop volume of $V=\int_{-L/2}^{L/2}h\:\text{d}x\approx 816$, corresponding to small drops with a maximal height of about 20 times the adsorption layer height.
 In the bifurcation diagram we indicate different bifurcations using the specific symbols listed in Table~\ref{tab:bifurcations_convention}.